zachvalenta/jvns.ca/content/post/2017-04-30-using-strict-transport-security.markdown

 ### The preload list

 Okay, so you set the Strict-Transport-Security header!
-That's awesome, but the first someone tries to go to http://github.com they'll still visit the insecure version one time.
+That's awesome, but the first time someone tries to go to http://github.com they'll still visit the insecure version one time.

 So browsers do **another** thing called the "preload list".
 The idea